 Return train tickets in Expedition Service (Machupicchu - Ollantaytambo and bus to Cusco)

 Extra Porters for carry persona staff (Optional US$ 130.00 per 4 days total 15 kilograms)

 The destination at the end of the Classic Inca Trail is Machu Picchu, making the trek, although difficult in some parts, very rewarding!
 After your Inca Trail trek you can get a great view of the citadel after your Machu Picchu tour, you can also climb Huayna Picchu Mountain.

 Depending on your entrance time for Huayna Picchu you can walk around for a while before entering, but they are very strict about the entrance times, so make sure to be on time!
 You will need to show your entrance ticket for Huayna Picchu and your passport.
-If you had a student discount when you booked, you will also need to show your ISIC (International Student Identity Card).

 For availability of spaces for this service, please contact us firstname.lastname@example.org and we`ll send you detailed information, prices, terms and conditions.